 The first street the player comes onto is the corner of Lindsey Street and Sanders Street.
 As with the first game, certain streets are blocked and it is up to trial and error from the player in order to find their way through their maze-like surroundings, hampered by the fog.

 The first person James meets on his journey.
 Angela is first seen in a graveyard looking for her father.
 James meets her in various locations in Silent Hill.
-At one point she gives you a knife which you cannot use.
-It is later inferred that Angela was raped by her father and she killed him and thus was summoned to Silent Hill.
+At one point she gives James a bloodied knife which the player cannot use as a weapon.
+It is later inferred that Angela was sexually abused by her father and she killed him in self-defense.
+Like James, she was summoned to Silent Hill because of her guilt.

-You first meet Eddie in the apartment complex, he is in the bathroom vomiting, there is a dead man stuffed in the refrigerator in the kitchen outside.
-Eddie has similar features to James except that Eddie is much fatter and tends to be stupid and violent.
-Eddie later reveals to James that he did kill the man in the apartment, or any of the other dead people you find him with later.
+James first meets Eddie in the apartment complex while he is in the bathroom vomiting, with a dead man stuffed in the refrigerator in the kitchen nearby.
+Eddie resembles James except that Eddie is much larger and tends to be aggressive and simple-minded in his responses.
+Eddie later reveals to James that he did kill the man in the apartment, as well as some of the other dead people James finds him with later.
 He kills those who make fun of him.
 Eddie attempts to kill James after he misinterprets a comment.
 As Eddie is dying he tells James that they aren't so different, and that "they're not like other people".
-He was summoned to Silent Hill after shooting a man and a dog.
+He was summoned to Silent Hill after shooting a man and a dog, again spurred by guilt - though in this case it's implied that he feels more guilty about the innocent dog than the man.

-You first run into Maria at Toluca Lake.
+James first run into Maria at Toluca Lake.
 She looks exactly like James's wife Mary "apart from the hair and clothes".
 Maria follows James on his search and they are often separated.
 Maria also is killed by Pyramid Head on a few occasions but always returns later with no memory of what happened.
-In truth, Maria is a sexed up physical manifestation of James's wife that he created in his mind.
-The town of Silent Hill forces James to watch her die over and over again to punish James.
+In truth, Maria is a seductive physical manifestation of James's wife that he created in his mind.
+The town of Silent Hill forces James to watch her die over and over again to punish him for his guilt.

-Laura is an eight-year-old orphan that seems to be unaffected by the horrors of the town around her.
+Laura is an eight-year-old orphan that seems to be oblivious to the horrors of the town around her, and likewise is not affected by its changes to a nightmare landscape.
 She meets James outside of Rosewater Park and tells him that she knows his wife Mary and has a letter from her.
-Laura knows Mary from the Hospital where she was staying and has a letter confirming this.
+Laura knows Mary from the Hospital where the two of them were staying and has a letter confirming this.
+Due to a bad first impression, Laura has trouble trusting James and frequently runs away when she encounters him.

 Ernest Baldwin did not appear in the original Silent Hill 2 for the PS2, but was a character in the "Born From A Wish" mission on the Xbox version of Silent Hill 2 called Silent Hill 2: Restless Dreams.
 All the extras in Restless Dreams were later released on the PS2 in the greatest hits version of Silent Hill 2.
-In the Born From A Wish scenario you play as Maria.
+In the Born From A Wish scenario the main playable character is Maria, who wakes up in the bar she works in.
 Maria can hear Ernest on the other side of a door inside his mansion.
 Ernest tells Maria that he has lost his daughter, Amy, and asks if Maria will help him retrieve a few things.
 These things are in fact the items the cult used in a ritual to revive the dead.
 When Maria opens the door in the Mansion there is no one on the other side, implying that Ernest was a ghost.

 Continuing the tradition started in the first game Silent Hill 2 features multiple endings.
-Different endings are given depending on different criteria throughout the game such as, how long you ran, how many health items you used, conversations listened to or items looked at or collected.
+Different endings are given depending on different criteria throughout the game such as, how long James ran, how many health items he used, conversations listened to or items looked at or collected.

 James leaves Silent Hill with Maria.
 Before they leave, Maria coughs and James say "We better do something about that cough" echoing Mary's death.